 If your Hisense TV Won’t Turn On, follow the troubleshooting steps above and see if you can fix it yourself before you decide to visit the repair shop.

 If none of the methods work, you can either replace it or take it to a professional.
-Oftentimes, the repair costs are ridiculously high, which is why you are better off getting a new one.
+Oftentimes, the repair costs are ridiculously high, which is why you are better off getting a new TV.

 Did your Hisense TV turn back on?
 If yes, share the method which worked for you.
 Remember that the TV is not the one causing problems in many cases as the internet connection, satellite box, or cables are also major culprits.